acts-project/acts/docs/white_papers/how_to_add.md

-# How to add a whitepaper
+# How to add a white paper

-The whitepaper collection is managed through a configuration file that contains information on registered whitepaper.
+The white paper collection is managed through a configuration file that contains information on registered white paper.
 This configuration can be automatically updated from GitHub by a script that will pull some meta information like the title, authors and abstract.
 It will also grab the most latest compiled PDF from the source repository that was created by a CI job.

-To get started, head over to the whitepaper template [repository](https://github.com/acts-project/whitepaper-template).
+To get started, head over to the white paper template [repository](https://github.com/acts-project/whitepaper-template).
 There should be a button toward the top right that says *Use this template*, which will allow you to create a copy of the content of the template